svmiller/svmiller.github.io/_posts/2019-10-18-create-extend-strategic-rivalry-data-r.md

 A user will need to prep the data a little to get some usable dyad-year data from this raw list of strategic rivalries.
 Importantly, the data are non-directed but the dyad is "ordered" alphabetically rather than by a numeric coding system (a la Correlates of War [CoW] state system membership).
 This will make for some headaches in standard dyad-year data because Portugal (ccode: 235) precedes Spain (ccode: 230) in the rivalry list, but will never precede Spain in a non-directed dyad-year design that relies on CoW system membership data.

-Fortunately, [the `countrycode` package](https://cran.r-project.org/web/packages/countrycode/index.html) is great for this.
+Fortunately, [the `{countrycode}` package](https://cran.r-project.org/web/packages/countrycode/index.html) is great for this.
 We'll first convert `sidea` and `sideb` to a `ccodea` and `ccodeb`.
 The package will take care of almost everything here, though there are a few caveats that I'll highlight in the code below.

 ```r